dfornika/find_variants_in_bed_regions/README.md

 By default, the `variants.tsv` files produced by `ivar variants` do not include a field for the sample ID.
 That information is normally included in the filename.
 But if we want to concatenate many `variants.tsv` files together, that information is lost.
 This script takes the sample ID from the filename and adds an extra field

+This script is made to be as generic as possible, so it should be compatible with other tsv/csv files that have their sample ID as the first part of the filename but not in the body of the file.
+Use the `--sample-id-delimiter` flag to specify which character to split the filename on.
+The first element will be used as the sample ID after splitting with that character.
+Use the `--field-delimiter` flag to specify the delimiter used in the input file (`'\t'` for `.tsv`, `','` for `.csv`.
+Use the `--no-header` flag to suppress printing the header in the output.
+The header is identified using the `--header-regex`.
+For `ivar` `variants.tsv` files, use `^REGION` to match the header.

 ## Usage

 ```